Undergraduate Audition Requirements

 Optional:

-For questions regarding these requirements, please contact Dr. Eric Koontz at koontzee@appstate.edu, Coordinator of the String Area.
+For questions regarding these requirements, please contact the String Area Coordinator, Dr. Eric Koontz, at koontzee@appstate.edu.
 The Hayes School of Music string faculty can advise aspiring music students with suggestions and information about repertoire to be performed in the audition.

 Students will be able to meet our brass faculty during your audition to learn more about the degree programs and the brass performance area.
 Please reach out at any time if you have any questions.